rahul-akumar/webintosh/public/sounds/README.md

-# White Noise Sound Files
+# Noise Sound Files

-This directory should contain the ambient sound files for the White Noise Mixer app.
+This directory should contain the ambient sound files for the Noise Mixer app.

 ## Required Files